-The Standards Commission considers that another intention of the Code is to ensure that council officers are free from undue disturbance so they can perform their duties.
-The Code aims to protect the mutual bond of trust and confidence between councillors and officers, to enable local government to function effectively.
+Code aims to protect the mutual bond of trust and confidence between members and officers, to enable devolved public bodies to function effectively.
 Other aims of the Code are to:

-- prevent the disclosure of information received in confidence; - ensure the council or office of a councillor is not brought into disrepute; - allow good administration; and - ensure public confidence in the council or democracy itself is not undermined.
+- prevent the disclosure of information received in confidence; - ensure the devolved public body or role of a member is not brought into disrepute; - allow good administration; and - ensure public confidence in the devolved public body itself is not undermined.

-It may be, therefore, that the answer to the question of whether the intended restriction is in pursuance of a legitimate aim will be yes.
-However, the Standards Commission recognises that Hearing Panels, in determining whether such a restriction is necessary, must also consider whether there are relevant and sufficient reasons to justify the interference to the Respondent's right to freedom of expression and whether the restriction is proportionate.
+It may be, therefore, that the answer to this question of whether the intended restriction is in pursuance of a legitimate aim will be yes.
+However, the Standards Commission recognises that Hearing Panels, in determining whether such a restriction is necessary must also consider whether there are relevant and sufficient reasons to justify the interference to the Respondent's right to freedom of expression and whether the restriction is proportionate.

 - c) Is a restriction proportionate?
 In considering proportionality, the Hearing Panel will reflect on whether the objective of the finding of a breach and the imposition of a sanction can be achieved by means which are less interfering of the Respondent's rights.
-The Hearing Panel will also take into account the question of whether any restriction would have a disproportionate effect; for example on a councillor's ability to make a political point or to undertake their scrutiny role in an open and transparent manner.
-In cases of an alleged breach of confidentiality, a Hearing Panel will consider whether or not there were other opportunities for the councillor imparting the information to have achieved their objective. - d) Is the conduct in question bad or shocking?
-If the conduct in question is less bad or shocking, it is more difficult to justify any restriction, particularly if the Respondent enjoys enhanced protection afforded to political expression. - 5.10 The Standards Commission recognises that Hearing Panels will be required to make evaluative judgements and will, therefore, need to weigh all factors outlined above together.
-In doing so, Hearing Panels will be undertaking a balancing exercise and their decisions at each stage will depend on the facts and circumstances of the particular case under consideration. - 5.11 The Standards Commission further recognises that undertaking such a balancing exercise will be particularly challenging in some cases.
-It notes, therefore, that previous Hearing decisions may be useful in terms of outlining the Hearing Panel's approach, but should not be relied on as precedent cases in respect of findings of fact. - 5.12 The Standards Commission will follow the process outlined above in any cases where it appears to the Hearing Panel that Article 10 considerations may apply, regardless of whether the parties to the case make any submissions, refer to case law or lead evidence to that effect. - 5.13 In its written decisions of Hearings, the Standards Commission will announce the Hearing Panel's findings on each distinct stage.
+The Hearing Panel will also take into account the question of whether any restriction would have a disproportionate effect; for example on a member's ability to make a political point or to undertake their scrutiny role in an open and transparent manner.
+In cases of an alleged breach of confidentiality, the Hearing Panel will consider whether or not there were other opportunities for the member imparting the information to have achieved their objective. - d) Is the conduct in question bad or shocking?
+If the conduct in question is less bad or shocking, it is more difficult to justify any restriction, particularly if the Respondent enjoys enhanced protection. - 5.9 The Standards Commission recognises that Hearing Panels will be required to make evaluative judgements and will, therefore, need to weigh all factors outlined above together.
+In doing so, Hearing Panels will be undertaking a balancing exercise and their decisions at each stage will depend on the facts and circumstances of the particular case under consideration. - 5.10 The Standards Commission further recognises that undertaking such a balancing exercise will be particularly challenging in some cases.
+It notes, therefore, that previous Hearing decisions may be useful in terms of outlining the Hearing Panel's approach, but should not be relied on as precedent cases in respect of findings of fact. - 5.11 The Standards Commission will follow the process outlined above in any cases where it appears to the Hearing Panel that Article 10 considerations may apply, regardless of whether the parties to the case make any submissions, refer to case law or lead evidence to that effect. - 5.12 In its written decisions of Hearings, the Standards Commission will announce the Hearing Panel's findings on each distinct stage.